baseline-dev/docs/src/content/integrations/slack.md

 ## Required OAuth permissions

-Baseline relies on the following permissions to audit your Slac account:
+Baseline relies on the following permissions to audit your Slack account:

 | OAuth Scope      |
 |------------------|